knjk04/COVID-19-dashboard-legacy/README.md

 ![Country dashboard](/media/cases_comparison.png)

-Alternatively, you can compare one country's rate of confirmed cases with another.
+Alternatively, you can compare one country's rate of confirmed cases with others (the screenshot above shows a comparison with one other country, but you can compare a country with multiple other countries).

 *Note: the screenshots above are for illustrative purposes only.
 The actual UI may look slightly different.
 If any major changes are made, new screenshots will be uploaded.*